1and2papa/CTAssetsPickerController/README.md

 ## Localisation

 `CTAssetsPicker.strings` contains strings used in the picker.
-It will be included in `CTAssetsPickerController.bundle` automatically if you add the picker to your project by using CocoaPods.
+It will be included in `CTAssetsPickerController.bundle` automatically if you add the picker to your project by CocoaPods.
 You might translate the text or add your translation accordingly.
 PR is always welcomed if you add translation to the picker.

 ## Bonus